csc301-fall-2020/team-project-12-malecare-cancer-support/deliverable-2/iteration-02-review.md

 #### Q2.
 Decisions that did not turn out as well as we hoped

-List **process-related** (i.e. team organization and how you work) decisions that, in retrospect, were not as successful as you thought they would be.

- * 2 - 4 decisions.
- * Ordered from most to least important.
- * Explain why (i.e. give a supporting argument) you consider a decision to be unsuccessful
- * Feel free to refer/link to process artifact(s).

-##### Answer
 1. Meeting every week

 When we got paired with our partner, we were all excited to work on this project for both personal and professional reasons.
 We knew that communication is important for this project to be successful, but as the time passed we faced multiple challenges as a group and in our individual lives as well.
 Our decision of meeting every week on a zoom call did not turn out as well as we hoped because university life made it near impossible.